 What to expect

-Wear light clothes, clothes you won’t mind being drenched in for a long time.
+Wear light clothes; clothes you won’t mind being drenched in for a long time.
 Avoid jeans and pants or any other clothing which might become heavier when wet.
 Try not to wear shoes, flip flops or sandals would be nice.
 A cap or a hat if possible.
 It is HOT!
-Also be respectful of the locals, do not walk around in bikinis!
+Also be respectful of the local culture, do not walk around in bikinis!